DevExpress/testcafe/README.md

 ### Viewing the Results

-TestCafe outputs the results into a command shell by default.
+TestCafe outputs test results into a command shell by default.
 See [Reporters](https://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/reporters.html) for more information.
 You can also use [plugins](#plugins) to customize the reports.

 ![Test Report](docs/articles/images/report.png)